seancdavis/heartwood-decorator/README.md

 Code of Conduct
 ----------

-Everyone interacting in the Heartwood::Presenter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/seancdavis/heartwood-presenter/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Heartwood::Decorator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/seancdavis/heartwood-decorator/blob/master/CODE_OF_CONDUCT.md).